Spin-valley locked excited states spectroscopy in a one-particle bilayer graphene quantum dot: Conclusion

 In summary, we measured the spectrum of a single-carrier bilayer graphene quantum dot with an energy resolution of $\SI{4}{\micro eV}$.
-We used a time-resolved charge detection technique that gives us direct access to the number of microstates in the system.
-This enabled us to resolve all four micro-states of a single-carrier quantum dot and their behavior as a function of both perpendicular and parallel magnetic fields.
+We used a time-resolved charge detection technique that provides direct access to the number of states in the system, and therefore to their degeneracy.
+This enabled us to resolve all four (ground and excited) states of a single-carrier quantum dot and their behavior as a function of both perpendicular and parallel magnetic fields.
 On the technological side, we demonstrated that the tunneling rates into and out of a bilayer graphene quantum dot could be made as low as $\sim\SI{12}{Hz}$ even in the absence of a magnetic field.
-Finally, our measurement scheme opens the door to measuring the lifetimes of the various excited states of different spin and/or valley nature in bilayer graphene quantum dots, close to zero magnetic fields.
-Interestingly, one has access here, in a small magnetic field range, to excited states that are either spin-, valley- or both spin and valley-polarized with respect to the ground state.
-Studying these would provide insights into the relative robustness of the spin and valley degree of freedom in bilayer graphene and the dominant mixing mechanism.
+Finally, our measurement scheme opens the door to measuring the lifetimes of the various excited states of different spin and/or valley nature in bilayer graphene quantum dots, close to zero magnetic fields~\cite{denisov2024UltralongRelaxation}.